Lora M. Pellegrini, Esq.

 Brian joined MAHP in 2002.
 He has over 40 years experience in health care law and legislation, first with Travelers and then with UnitedHealthCare, where he was responsible for state legislative activity in all 50 states.
 He has also represented America’s Health Insurance Plans and Express Scripts in 9 Northeastern states.
 Brian received his JD from the University of Connecticut School of Law and his Bachelors degree, summa cum laude in History, from the College of the Holy Cross.

 Ann Chamberlin LaBelle

-Ann joined MAHP in November of 2010 as a freelance Communications Specialist.
-She was promoted to the position of Policy Analyst in January 2014 and took on responsibility for managing MAHP programming in January of 2017.
-She is responsible for overseeing issues affecting the health insurance industry in the Legislature, the Center for Health Information and Analysis (CHIA) and Department of Public Health as well as planning and coordinating MAHP’s policy forums and annual conference.
+Ann joined MAHP in November of 2010 as a freelance Communications Specialist and was promoted to the position of Policy Analyst in January 2014.
+In December 2017, Ann took on the position of Special Assistant to the President and Program Manager.
+In this role, she is responsible for planning and executing the MAHP Annual Conference as well as events throughout the year.
+Ann also coordinates MAHP Board of Directors, Medical Directors and Legislative Work Group meetings.
+In addition, she works on special projects, affiliate memberships, and legislative tracking.
 Ann previously worked on the legislative staffs of former Governor Michael Dukakis and State Representative Warren E. Tolman.
 She also managed government and media relations for a small public agency and worked as a communications consultant for a major medical supply company.
 Ann received her Bachelors degree in Government with a focus in Communications from Suffolk University.

 Office Manager & Executive Assistant to the President & CEO